Uninett/nav/doc/hacking/hacking.rst

 Norwegian University of Science and Technology (NTNU), and eventually sponsored by Uninett on behalf of the Norwegian higher education community.
-In 2004, however, NTNU and Uninett started distributing NAV under the GNU General Public License, making it a truly free software system.
+In 2004, however, NTNU and Uninett started distributing NAV under the *GNU General Public License*, making it a truly free software system.

 While Uninett and NTNU are still the main contributors to NAV,